Yingxuan-Selina-Bian/Yingxuan-Selina-Bian/README.md

 # Hi, This is Selina Bian! 👋
-- MS in Business Analytics Candidate @ UC Davis
+- Enthusiastic about leveraging data and LLM for actionable business insights and solutions
 - Ex-Intern at Budweiser, TikTok, & BCG
-- Enthusiastic about leveraging data and LLM for actionable business insights and solutions
+- MS in Business Analytics @ UC Davis

 ---

 ## 🧑‍💼 Professional Experience

-- **OSCR AI, Market Analyst Intern** (San Francisco, CA, Nov 2024–Jan 2025)
+- **OSCR AI, Market Analyst Intern** (San Francisco, CA, Nov 2024–Feb 2025)
   Conduct market research and competitive analysis using Perplexity and Monica AI to refine the product-market fit for a content marketing SaaS product, and collaborate on growth strategies that have generated 80+ leads.

-- **Alexander Tutoring & Andromeda (Practicum), Data Scientist** (San Francisco, CA, Aug 2024–Jun 2025)
+- **Alexander Tutoring & Andromeda, Data Scientist** (San Francisco, CA, Aug 2024–Jun 2025)
   Developed a churn prediction model and a star tutoring evaluation model using Python, PCA, and random forest to enhance accuracy, while also applying RAG and LLMs to extract actionable insights from tutorial session data.

 - **Budweiser Asia Pacific, Trade Marketing Summer Intern** (Shanghai, China, Jul 2023–Aug 2023)